 While normalization constants are found to generally decrease with polynomial order (not shown in figure), they are also found to generally decrease as $k$ increases, and they are found to generally increase as the imaginary part $\cw$ increases.
-Branching in the distribution of normalization constants is linked to branching in the respective polynomial eigenvalues.
-Similarly, \eqn{e50} links eigenvalue branching to the distribution of $|\langle y_{pk'}| \xi | y_{pk} \rangle|$ seen in the right column of \fig{F5}.
 At focus in the right panel of \fig{F6} is how the distribution of eigenvalues changes as the imaginary part of $\cw$ becomes more negative (i.e. as $n$ increases).
 For $n=0$, either $\tx{Re}\,\cw$ or $\tx{Im}\,\cw$ may be used to define equivalent orders (i.e. maps between polynomials and the index $k$).
 This is not the case for $n\in\{6,12\}$, where branches appear in the eigenvalue distribution.
 In these cases, the eigenvalues are still unique, so a well defined order can still be constructed.